María Lopez Gonzalez

 Youth Organizing Director

 Ramón is from a small farming town in Jalisco, Mexico.
 His family has worked in the fields, food processing, and manufacturing plants in California and North Carolina.
 Ramón participated in SAF’s Levante program in High School and the Into the Fields program in college.
 Ramón joined the SAF staff in 2011 and has directed various programs and projects.
-He is a co-director of the Hacia los campos summer theater group.
+Currently Ramón directs the Levante Leadership Institute and is co-director of the Hacia los Campos summer theater group.